NordicGaben/UnityForumQuickFix/README.md

 ---

 ## Note!
-This only fixes the instances where there was supposed to be a 'hi', this seems the most recent form of the break but it used to be a problem that 'M' was replaced with $$anonymou$$.
+This only fixes the instances where there was supposed to be a 'hi', this seems the most recent form of the break but it used to be a problem that 'M' was replaced with '$$anonymou$$'.
 I'm unsure if that is still a problem but this works for me for now.